jackbutler36/BushBudget/README.md

 ## Support ##

 Admins looking for support should first look at the 'Admin Documentation' page.
-Users looking for help seek out assistance from the customer.
+Users looking for help seek out assistance from the administrator.